ibexa/documentation-developer/docs/guide/configuration.md

 **Order of precedence is not modified.**

+### Copy subtree limit

+Copying large subtrees can cause performance issues, so you can limit the number of Content items that can be copied at once using `ezsystems.platformui.application_config.copy_subtree.limit` in `parameters.yml`.

+The default value is `100`.
+You can set it to `-1` for no limit, or to `0` to completely disable copying subtrees.

 ### Pagination limits

 Default pagination limits for different sections of the Back Office are defined in the following settings: